linesd/SSGPR/README.md

 See [Sparse Spectrum Gaussian Process Regression](http://www.jmlr.org/papers/volume11/lazaro-gredilla10a/lazaro-gredilla10a.pdf) at the bottom of page 1874 for a description of the symbols.

+Evaluate performance is called with the `evaluate_performance` method:

 `NMSE, MNLP = ssgpr.evaluate_performance(restarts=3)`

 ```